lino-framework/cg/docs/ac.rst

 When a given :term:`Lino application` is being used on only one site, the :term:`operator <site operator>` of that site is also the :term:`application carrier`.
-Otherwise the application carrier is a separate juridical person by which several site operators  collaborate and maintain the application as their shared project.
+Otherwise the application carrier is a separate legal person by which several site operators collaborate and maintain the application as their shared project.

 .. glossary::